History of Bubba Wallace in Timeline

 Bootie Barker had been the 23 team's crew chief since 2021.

-In 2021, Bubba Wallace and Denny Hamlin appeared in the music video for Post Malone's song "Motley Crew".
+In 2021, Bubba Wallace and 23XI co-owner Denny Hamlin appeared in the music video for Post Malone's song "Motley Crew".

-In 2021, Bubba Wallace participated virtually in the 2021 Pro Bowl, which was hosted on Madden NFL 21.
+In 2021, Bubba Wallace participated virtually in the 2021 Pro Bowl, which was hosted on Madden NFL 21 after the live event's cancellation.

-The Netflix docu-series Race: Bubba Wallace, which follows Bubba Wallace's career during the 2021 season.
+The Netflix docu-series Race: Bubba Wallace followed Wallace's career during the 2021 season.

-On March 29, 2022, Bubba Wallace's crew chief, Bootie Barker, received a four-race suspension because of a tire and wheel loss during the 2022 Texas Grand Prix at COTA.
+On March 29, 2022, crew chief Bootie Barker was suspended for four races due to a tire and wheel loss during the 2022 Texas Grand Prix at COTA.

-On August 31, 2022, Bubba Wallace and crew chief Barker switched rides at 23XI for the remainder of the season, moving to the No. 45 car to pursue the owner's championship.
+On August 31, 2022, Bubba Wallace and crew chief Barker switched rides at 23XI for the remainder of the season, moving to the No. 45 car.

-In 2022, Bubba Wallace was the subject of the Netflix docu-series Race: Bubba Wallace, which followed his career during the 2020 and 2021 seasons.
+In 2022, Bubba Wallace was the subject of the Netflix docu-series Race: Bubba Wallace.
+The six-episode series followed Wallace's career during the 2020 and 2021 seasons, including his off-track life and activism.

 On December 31, 2022, Bubba Wallace married Amanda Carter.

-In 2023, Bubba Wallace made the playoffs for the first time in his career, achieved 5 top 5 finishes and 10 top 10 finishes, but had his first winless season since his first win in 2021.
+In 2023, Bubba Wallace started the season with a 20th-place finish at the Daytona 500 and made the playoffs for the first time in his career.
+Despite achieving 5 top 5 finishes and 10 top 10 finishes, 2023 was Wallace's first winless season since his win at Talladega in 2021.
+He advanced to the Round of 12 but was later eliminated at the Charlotte Roval race.

 2025: New Crew Chief in 2025

-In 2025, Charles Denike would become Bubba Wallace's crew chief.
+In 2025, Charles Denike would replace Bootie Barker as Bubba Wallace's crew chief.